juehv/lnx-folder-bkp/README.md

 **Very** simple scipt to backup a snapshot of a folder in linux.
 It retains user permission and ownership.
 Backups are stored in a specified directory, rotated to maintain a specified number of instances, and named according to the date of the backup.

+If you are locking for a solid backup script, try this --> http://www.mikerubel.org/computers/rsync_snapshots/

 ## Features

 - Creates compressed backups (`*.tgz`).